Hubbzy/Welcome-to-Hubbzy/README.md

-# Welcome to your Statusoft!
+# Welcome to your Hubbzy!
-The code in Statusoft is copyright protected and use is only allowed through authroized request only.
+The code in Hubbzy is copyright protected and use is only allowed through authroized request only.